newjersey/navigator-content/src/roadmaps/tasks/register-for-taxes.md

 id: register-for-taxes
 callToActionLink: https://www.state.nj.us/treasury/revenue/gettingregistered.shtml
 callToActionText: Register My Business for State Taxes
+required: true
 issuingAgency: New Jersey Division of Revenue and Enterprise Services
 formName: NJ-Reg
 ---

-Your business needs to be registered for State taxes.
-Doing so will provide information that will determine the taxes and employer contributions for which you will be responsible.
+It's time to register your business for State taxes.
+Doing so will tell the State more about your business and determine what taxes and employer contributions you're liable for.

 ---
 ### Application Needs